 Dried potato is another starchy filler that is very similar to pea flour.
 It offers little nutritional benefit for your dog.

-Unfortunately, Greenies’ success is likely the result of well-designed packaging and clever marketing and not because their product is of high quality.
+Unfortunately, Greenies’ success is likely the result of well-designed packaging and clever marketing.
+Not because their product is of high quality.

 Avoid These Chews